-By now you should know that Google will be sunsetting Universal Analytics in July 2023, and moving everything to GA4.
+By now you should know that Google retired Universal Analytics in July 2023, and moved everything to GA4.
 This means that website owners need to get GA4 set up as soon as possible.
 For ecommerce websites there’s the added complication of getting ecommerce tracking working in GA4 too.
 For Shopify stores this process was really simple on Universal Analytics, but is more challenging on GA4.

 Read on for an easy process to set up GA4 ecommerce tracking on any Shopify website without needing to install apps or use developers.